Adam’s Rib (1949) dir. George Cukor

 written by Don Hartman

-A wealthy father (Barbier) hatches a plan to “seem broke” so he can prove the fiancé (Storm) of his daughter Phyllis (Furness) is a gold-digger.
-To set his plan in motion, he secretly signs all his money over to his other daughter Gracie (Allen).
+A wealthy father (George Barbier) hatches a plan to “seem broke” so he can prove the fiancé (Rafael Storm) of his daughter Phyllis (Betty Furness) is a gold-digger.
+To set his plan in motion, he secretly signs all his money over to his other daughter Gracie (Gracie Allen).
 Gracie, however, is never one to correctly interpret an objective.
 She cuts ragged tears into her evening gowns to look poor and gives away the car to a stranger.
 She also boards and feeds a dozen unemployed vaudeville acts for free, remodeling the mansion into a theater for them, called Gracie Allen’s Flop.
 Nonetheless, her plan to squander the family into the poorhouse ends up turning a profit.
 The trick drummer’s act is killer.
 And Gracie’s Latin number provides a…peculiar finale.
-Burns plays her father’s assistant and Tombes is the butler, both pawns in Gracie’s screwy game.
+George Burns plays her father’s assistant and Tombes is the butler, both pawns in Gracie’s screwy game.
 When Burns claims he’s lost his mind, Gracie asks where did he have it last?
 The couple would go on to have their own TV show throughout the 1950s.
 Also: Watch for former silent screen player Arthur Housman as a drunk; he played the drunk or “souse” dozens of times throughout his later career in talkies.

 Here We Go Again (1942) dir.
 Allan Dwan